Ischi94/statistical-rethinking/chapter2.md

 ```

 ![](chapter2_files/figure-html/homework 3 simulation-1.png)<!-- -->

 It seems that more than 2000, but less than 3000 globe tosses are sufficient to produce interval that precise.

 # Easy practices

 ## Question 2E1

-**Which of the expressions below correspond to the statement: the probability of rain on Monday?**
+**Which of the expressions below correspond to the statement: "the probability of rain on Monday?"**

 1. Pr(rain)
 2. Pr(rain|Monday)